There is no such thing as a perfect product

 Criticism for compostable film products most commonly stem from:

-- Using outdated/non-scientific information to form objections
+- Using outdated/non-scientific information to form objections (this blog)

 - Presenting truth in a dishonest way

 - Legitimate challenges that need to be addressed by the industry

 Let’s go over examples of the first one; using outdated information.